The Hidden Burn Risk Of Hair-Lightening Sprays

 Are there any sun-safe hair lighteners?

 However, there are some formulations that are safer than others.
 To put the ingredients in perspective, lots of popular hair lighteners contain a combination of lemon juice and hydrogen peroxide.
 The newer formulas are all very similar.
-"Most have lemon juice and hydrogen peroxide, though some [brands] have tried to include more moisturizing ingredients to protect the hair shaft from becoming as damaged," says Dr. Galaria.
+"Most have lemon juice and hydrogen peroxide, though some [brands] have tried to include more moisturising ingredients to protect the hair shaft from becoming as damaged," says Dr Galaria.

-If you're curious about a specific formula, ask your colorist to weigh in.
+If you're curious about a specific formula, ask your colourist to weigh in.
 They know your hair and have experience with how lighteners impact it.
-"Since hair lighteners are powerful, I highly recommend seeking the assistance of a color expert," Haliti says.
+"Since hair lighteners are powerful, I highly recommend seeking the assistance of a colour expert," Abby says.

 Advertisement